DennyDaVjncj/sourceRefactor/README.md

 # sourceRefactor
-refactored a source file to be more semantically marked up
+refactored code-base to be more semantically marked up